 Grandma Needs a Basic Tablet

 Over the years of owning a tablet, I realized I only used a fraction of the Samsung Galaxy Note 10.1’s features.
 I overbought when I got it.
 Sort of like putting too much food on my Thanksgiving plate (and menu).
 I only needed the basics.
 As such, the Amazon HD tablet is just perfect.
 I did, however, have to configure it to meet my basic needs.
-By downloading the following apps, I made my tablet whole:
+By purchasing the right tablet case and downloading the following apps, I made my tablet whole:

 - Google Play Store: I found YouTube videos on how to install it.
 Actually, you have to download the following 4 files in order to get the Play Store app to work properly: